-It’s not usually feasible to take your cat on holiday with you, therefore you will need to make arrangements for the care of your pet while you are away.
-You have a number of options to consider:
+Usually, it’s not feasible to take your cat on holiday with you.
+Cats can become stressed with travel, transport, and changes in their environment and routine.
+Therefore, it is preferable to make arrangements for the care of your cat while you are away.

-Make sure that your cat is microchipped and your contact details are up to date on the microchip register and registered with council so that you can be contacted if your cat accidentally becomes lost while you are on holiday.
+- Identification – Make sure that your cat is registered with your council, microchipped, tagged, and your details are up to date so that you can be contacted if your cat accidentally becomes lost while you are on holiday.